jina-ai/langchain-serve/README.md

 - In a matter of few seconds, we've deployed our API on Jina AI Cloud 🎉
 - The API is serverless and scalable, so we can scale up the API to handle more requests.
 - You might observe a delay in the first request, that's due to the warm-up time of the API.
 Subsequent requests will be faster.
+- The API includes a Swagger UI and the OpenAPI specification, so it can be easily integrated with other services.
+- Now, other agents can integrate with your agents on Jina AI Cloud thanks to the [OpenAPI Agent](https://python.langchain.com/en/latest/modules/agents/toolkits/examples/openapi.html) 💡

 ---